stacks-network/docs/src/pages/data-storage/storage-write-read.md

 ## Introduction

-Once a user authenticates and a DApp obtains authentication, the application interacts with Gaia through the blockstack.js library.
-There are two simple methods for working with data in Gaia hub: the `putFile()` and `getFile()` methods.
+Once a user authenticates and a DApp obtains authentication, the application interacts with Gaia through the `@stacks/auth` library.
+There are two simple methods in `@stacks/storage` for working with data in Gaia hub: the `putFile()` and `getFile()` methods.
 This section goes into greater detail about the methods, how they interact with a hub, and how to use them.

 ## Write-to and Read-from URL Guarantees